imagej/imagej2/README.txt

 There are many known issues with this release:

-1) The image displays are better than in 2.0.0-alpha1, but still have
+1) For the most part, the image displays are better than in previous alphas, but still have limitations:
-   limitations:
      * Display scaling is hardcoded to 0-255; i.e., no autoscaling is done based on actual sample value ranges.
 For example, 16-bit images may appear washed out.
+You can manually adjust the min/max using the "Set Display Scale" plugin in the Image menu.
+     * The pixel probe tool is not always accurate.
+     * The zoom tool does not center properly on the mouse cursor.

 2) The memory allocated to ImageJ is fixed at 512 MB.